mages/PSRWP/PSRWP.md

 ![BF reserve estimates for data set 1](figures/BF reserve estimates for data set 1.png)

-The reserve estimates are shown in Figure 7 6.
+The reserve estimates are shown in Figure [Distribution of the Outstandind Claims Reserves](#Distribution of the Outstandind Claims Reserves).
 The results for all accident years are higher than the chain ladder estimates and overall, the reserve estimate is 22% higher.
-Table 7 7 shows the results of applying the analytic formulae from [[AWM10](#AWM10)] for the stochastic BF while Figure 7 8 compares the RMSEP from both methods.
+Table [BF reserve estimates for data set 1](#BF reserve estimates for data set 1) shows the results of applying the analytic formulae from [[AWM10](#AWM10)] for the stochastic BF while Figure [Comparison of BF and ODP RMSEP](#Comparison of BF and ODP RMSEP) compares the RMSEP from both methods.

 #### Analytic results for the BF model
 <a name="Analytic results for the BF model"></a>